 Program Curriculum and Events

 • A: The overarching theme of this program is the use of powerful narratives to catalyze change around the environment and sustainability.
 We will examine how stories can be used ethically and effectively for this purpose.
-Expert instructors will guide Fellows through storytelling in different media formats, such as written, audio, visual, and experiential creations.
-We will cover elements of craft (e.g. how to structure a piece of writing), of creative process (e.g. surfacing personal memories and building scenes), and of business (e.g. how to pitch to an agent).
+Expert instructors will guide Fellows through storytelling written, audio, and experiential/immersive formats.
+We will cover elements of craft (e.g., how to structure a piece of writing), creative process (e.g., surfacing personal memories and building scenes), and business (e.g., how to pitch to an agent).